tranngonguyettu/Fraud_Detection/README.md

 ## Explotary data analysis (EDA)
 ### Class imbalance
 <img width="1536" height="754" alt="Image" src="https://github.com/user-attachments/assets/ddb8d6d5-3ae1-4bfa-91e6-cc674315d643" />
-The dataset is extremely imbalanced, with the number of fraudulent transactions accounting for 0.17% of above 284K records.
+The dataset is extremely imbalanced, with the number of fraudulent transactions accounting for 0.17% of all transactions.
 Therefore, accuracy is not recommended in this analysis to evaluate the models.
 Instead, suitable metrics, such as Recall, Precision, F1-score, AUPRC are highlighted for this imbalance classification

 ### Transaction amount analysis
 <img width="600" height="400" alt="Image" src="https://github.com/user-attachments/assets/a7e108c1-5465-42cf-bbac-fad7ac080e7b" />
+The boxplot shows that both normal and fraudulent transactions exhibit a right-skewed distribution of transaction amounts and they have much overlapped amount distribution.
+Normal transactions has higher median and more outliers due to the much large number of normal cases, while lower median and high density of outliers are observed in type fraud because of small number of anonymised records.